akasakakona/MonopolyGame/README.md

  > Screenshots of the input/output after running your application
  ## Installation/Usage
  > Instructions on installing and running your application
+ > Step 1: Install all files on Github
+ > Step 2: Using a C++ compiler, compile using "g++ main.cpp Player.cpp WinnerDecider.cpp Game.cpp -o monopoly"
+ > Step 3: Now run the program. "./monopoly.exe price_rent_mortgage cards" or "./monopoly price_rent_mortgage cards" depending on your pc.
+ > Step 4: The game is text based.
+Follow the prompts on the screen to play.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.
+ > Our project was tested/validated using Google Tests and unit testing.
+We unit tested each class, which can be seen in the "unit_tests" folder.
+Our unit tests were aimed at making sure the code would behave as expected.
+For example, a chance card.
+The unit tests for chance and chest cards made sure that a chance/chest card object could be made and would work as intended in game.
+In other words, the unit test made sure that a player could land, draw, and the card would perform the action as intended.
+These kind of unit tests were done for all classes, including factories.
+We used cmake to also run these tests.
+Furthermore, we created a debug branch on GitHub.
+Using this branch we ran the game ourselves on our individual machines and looked for bugs.
+We all played the games ourselves to find any bugs, and we were able to elimnate many bugs by doing so.
+Since the game has many random possibilites, this was the best way to test/validate our game.